TEST 3: Bypassing The Radiator Fan Switch

 This is to prevent the jumper wire from damaging the radiator fan switch's pigtail connector's female terminals.

-NOTE: The radiator fan switch is located on the thermostat housing, see image 2 of 2 above.
+NOTE: On 1998-2001 Honda Accords, the radiator fan switch is located on the thermostat housing.

 OK, this is what you need to do:

-Disconnect the radiator fan motor switch from its pigtail connector.
+Disconnect the radiator fan motor from its pigtail connector.

 NOTE: The radiator fan relay must be in its place on the under-hood fuse box for this test to work.
 Also, your Honda's engine should be cold to avoid burns.